-Key LHS action Consideration Assess the impact of noise attenuation requirements in ANEF 20 to 25 affected land in relation to internal amenity, environmental performance of buildings and architectural outcome to determine whether residential intensification in this location is acceptable.
-Completed.
-Refer to Appendix 7 .
+Key LHS action Consideration land in relation to internal amenity, environmental performance of buildings and architectural outcome to determine whether residential intensification in this location is acceptable.

-• Taverners Hill precinct:
+• Taverners Hill Precinct:

-The LHS reinforces Council's aim to protect employment land in the Taverners Hill precinct.
+The LHS reinforces Council's aim to protect employment land in the Taverners Hill Precinct.
 This Planning Proposal excludes industrial and employment lands as discussed previously.
-It is focused around specific residential areas of the precinct and provides opportunities for an additional 393 dwellings of the 456 identified in the Local Housing Strategy.
+It is focused around specific residential areas of the Precinct and provides opportunities for an additional 393 dwellings of the 456 identified in the Local Housing Strategy.
 The predominant building typology proposed is low to medium-rise residential flat buildings.